alibagherifam/hermes-express/README.md

 Hermes Express is a personal project that showcases how to build a delivery Android application using state-of-the-art technologies in Android development.
 The app enables bikers to explore delivery offers and accept one to fulfill.
-Using modern Android development technologies (listed in [Technologies](#Technologies) section below), Hermes Express provides a practical example of how to create a reliable, scalable, and user-friendly app in the delivery domain.
+Using modern Android development technologies (listed in the [Technologies](#Technologies) section below), Hermes Express provides a practical example of creating a reliable, scalable, and user-friendly app in the delivery domain.

 ## Technologies